markjnkim/es_mod/03-javascript/content/lesson-2-loops.md

 ## Break out of the loop

 Looking at the console, there does seem to be some oddities that are not very representative of how an actual battle would occur.
-It would also be nice to offer more information regarding when a new round has started or if the game is over.
-Improving the user experience will surely impress the judges and make the game more fun to play.
 Let's fix these cases to improve the gameplay.
 1) The player robot's health drops into negative numbers
 2) After an enemy robot has been defeated, it is still able to attack
-3) Let's reward the player robot for defeating robots
-4) Fix the "SKIP" option to function correctly
+3) The "skip" option to function correctly
-5) Display round of battle.
-6) Improve the user experience with a message noting when it is "Game Over".

 ### 1) Lose Game State
 In order to prevent our player robot from attacking after our health is depleted, we need to review one of our the  objectives: